Skip to main content

 Cold war

 The wedding preparations were in full swing.
 Survi's relatives and friends were surprised.
 A career-minded girl like her marrying this early was not something they expected.
 Jaivanta explained that it was a proposal too good to refuse.
 The wedding party was a small one of a hundred and eight people.
 They were all close friends and some relatives.
-As they got busy with weddings they didn't get much time.
-Survi realised that with each dream her past was clearer than her present.
+As they got busy with weddings, they didn't get much time.
+Survi realised that with each dream, her past was clearer than her present.
 She was a happy bride.
-Pratap was tensed.
+Pratap was tense.
 He remembered the past and dreaded losing her again.
-He kept an eye on her making people feel he was a possessive groom in love.
+He kept an eye on her, making people feel he was a possessive groom in love.
 They teased Survi as she blushed.
 But he didn't mind any tag just to make sure she was safe.
-The wedding was going to be a low-key affair or so she thought.
-She always liked things simple, but they always got complicated.
+The wedding was going to be a low-key affair, or so she thought.
+She always liked things to be simple, but they always got complicated.

 Survi had noticed Dheer in secret calls and sneaking out many times.
 But the rituals kept her busy as she couldn’t talk to Pratap.
 She saw Dheer sneak out of the Mehendi ceremony.
-As her hands were drying she excused herself and walked straight into Dheer’s empty room.
-She decided to be safe and brought a pocket knife she carried for her study, with her hidden in her dupatta.
+As her hands were drying, she excused herself and walked straight into Dheer’s empty room.
+She decided to be safe and brought a pocket knife she carried for her study, hidden in her dupatta.
 She was looking for the red file and found it under a pile of clothes in the wardrobe.
+Her eyes widened.

 She heard footsteps as she quickly shut the wardrobe noiselessly.
 Someone was behind her.
-She turned and like a warrior, her knife was on his neck.
+She turned, and like a warrior, her knife was at his neck.

 “ Survi!
 You will land us in trouble!”
 She frowned.